Back to Back (song): Cultural significance and aftermath

 A different version of the song with humorous lyrics was used in the Saturday Night Live skit "Drake's Beef", in the May 14, 2016 show (Season 41, Episode 20), which Drake performed on and hosted.

 After the two rappers repaired their relationship, they went on to release the collaboration "Going Bad" in 2018.
 Meek Mill shouted out "Back to Back" in the verse, with the line "Me and Drizzy back-to-back, it's gettin' scary" followed by an ad-lib of "Back-to-Back!".
 Meek Mill also freestyled over the "Back to Back" beat during a December 2018 appearance on Funkmaster Flex’s Hot 97 radio show.

 Legacy

-In a 2024 list of the 50 best diss tracks in hip-hop history, Complex put "Back to Back" at #8, noting it "builds to raucous moments that serve as death blows to Meek Mill and also creates club-ready bellow-along-with-your-boys moments—it’s genius".
+In a 2024 list of the 50 best diss tracks in hip-hop history, Complex put "Back to Back" at #8, saying it "builds to raucous moments that serve as death blows to Meek Mill and also creates club-ready bellow-along-with-your-boys moments—it’s genius".
 The song was also referenced by American rapper Kendrick Lamar during the Drake-Kendrick Lamar feud on his single "Euphoria".

 Following the 2025 World Series where the Los Angeles Dodgers defeated the Toronto Blue Jays, ESPN posted a photo recreating the cover with the Dodgers on field celebrations, referencing both the feud between Drake and Lamar as well as the fact the Dodgers had won the previous year.